-(2) When a public pool or spa does not meet the requirements of this chapter, deny the permit within 30 days by notifying the owner in writing:
+(2) When a public pool or spa does not meet the requirements of this chapter, deny the permit within 30 business days of the receipt of the application by notifying the owner in writing:

-(a) Of the reason or reasons for the denial,
+(a) Of the reason or reasons for the denial;

-(b) Of the action to be taken in order for the pool or spa to qualify for a permit,
+(b) Of the action to be taken in order for the pool or spa to qualify for a permit;

-(c) That the owner may request from the Secretary an opportunity for a hearing on this denial pursuant to State Government Article, Title 10, Subtitle 2, Annotated Code of Maryland, and
+(c) That the owner may request from the Secretary an opportunity for a hearing on this denial pursuant to State Government Article, Title 10, Subtitle 2, Annotated Code of Maryland; and